Pool Cleaning License Arizona: AZ's Ultimate Licensing Guide

 Licenses in Regard to a Pool-related Business

 That's awesome!
-If your business includes repairs, maintenance, and upgrades on pools, then you will need a contractor's license in Arizona.
+If your business includes repairs, maintenance, and upgrades on pools, you will need a contractor's license in Arizona.
 The precise license that you need will depend upon the exact nature of any extra work, remodeling, construction, or upgrades that you will do.
 However, if all that your service will be doing is routine cleaning of pools and treating the water, you will not need a contractor license.

-The sorts of “extras" that will require a contractor license can be as simple as installing heaters, light fixtures, filters, pool railings, or piping.
+The "extras" that will require a contractor license can be as simple as installing heaters, light fixtures, filters, pool railings, or piping.
 The contractor license will be in the classification for spa and pool work.

 Swimming Pool Service and Repair License